Contact me today

 As you can now see, it is a pretty clever way to tell the search engines more about your content, and in turn the topic of your website.

 It is really quick to get started implementing Schema within your own site, it does however require knowledge of HTML coding, and if you are using WordPress (as a huge amount of sites do these days) you may also need to understand how to edit the code of your WordPress theme.

-Google have a really useful tool to help you get started with implementation, The Structured Markup Helper does exactly that, and can be found here – https://www.google.com/webmasters/markup-helper/u/0/.
+Google has a really useful tool to help you get started with implementation, The Structured Mark up Helper does exactly that, and can be found here – https://www.google.com/webmasters/markup-helper/u/0/.

-SEO in 2017 has focused around quality content and topical relevance of that content to the user’s search query.
-By implementing Schema within your site content you are helping the search engines gain a much more in depth understanding of the topic of your content and whether it is relevant to the user’s query.
+By implementing Schema within your site content you are helping the search engines gain a much more in-depth understanding of the topic of your content and whether it is relevant to the user’s query.